 Roth IRA vs. 401k

-First, It’s important to clarify that there are two options with both the 401k and an IRA.
-The Traditional IRA has contributions that are made with before-taxed money and ROTH that has contributions are made with after-tax money.
+Roth IRA Vs. 401k It’s important to clarify that there are two options with both the 401k and an IRA.
+The Traditional IRA has contributions that are made with before-taxed money and ROTH.
+That has contributions are made with after-tax money.
 For the sake of this article, I’m just going to review the differences between the Roth IRA and the Traditional 401k.
 In other articles, I’ll be reviewing all the other options.

 When most people think of Roth IRA vs. 401k, they typically think of the tax benefits of having one versus the other.